hydropix/TranslateBookWithLLM/README.md

 ### General

 **Q: Is it really free?**
 A: With Ollama, yes!
-OpenRouter also offers free models (Gemini Flash, Llama 70B).
-You only pay for premium models.
+OpenRouter offers very cheap models (Gemini Flash, Llama 70B at ~$0.10/1M tokens).
+You only pay for what you use.

 **Q: Are my texts sent to the internet?**
 A: With Ollama, no. With OpenRouter/OpenAI/Gemini, yes (sent to respective servers).